chadlaing/Panseq/README.md

 	overwrite	1
 	maxNumberResultsInMemory 	500
 	blastWordSize	11
+	nucB    200
+	nucC    65
+	nucD    0.12
+	nucG    90
+	nucL    20
 	cdhit   1

+### Settings and their [DEFAULTS]

-* ‘queryDirectory’ should contain the full directory path of the folder where all of the query sequences you are interested in comparing reside.
-Panseq will use the entire contents of this folder.
+* `queryDirectory` [REQUIRED] should contain the full directory path of the folder where all of the query sequences you are interested in comparing reside. _**Panseq**_ will use the entire contents of this folder.

+* `baseDirectory` [REQUIRED] is the directory where all the output from _**Panseq**_ is placed, and should be the full directory path.

+* `runMode` [REQUIRED] can be either `novel` or `pan`, for novel-region finding and pan-genome analyses respectively.

-* ‘referenceDirectory’ should contain the full directory path of the folder where all of the reference sequences you are interested in comparing reside.
-Panseq only uses this folder for Novel Region Comparisons of type 'common_to_all' and 'no_duplicates'.
-All other analyses use the contents of the Query folder only.
+* `referenceDirectory` [OPTIONAL] should contain the full directory path of the folder where all of the reference sequences you are interested in comparing reside.
+During the identification of novel regions step, these reference sequences will be screened out.

-* ‘baseDirectory’ is the directory where all the output from Panseq is placed, and should be the full directory path.
+* `queryFile` [OPTIONAL] is an input file of fasta-formatted sequences.
+If the mode is set to `pan`, the sequences in the `queryFile` will be used instead of generation a pan-genome.
+Thus, the distribution and SNPs of the input sequences will be determined for all genomes in the queryDirectory.
+This can be useful, for example, for quickly generating a table of + / - values for a set of input genes against a set of genomes in the `queryDirectory`.

-* 'numberOfCores' sets the number of processors available to Panseq.
+* `numberOfCores` [1] sets the number of processors available to _**Panseq**_.
 Increasing this can reduce run times.

-* 'mummerDirectory' specifies the full path to the folder containing the nucmer program.
+* `mummerDirectory` [$PATH] specifies the full path to the folder containing the `nucmer` program.

-* 'blastDirectory' specifies the full path to the BLAST+ bin directory.
+* `blastDirectory` [$PATH] specifies the full path to the `blast+` bin directory.

+* `cdhitDirectory` [$PATH] specifies the full path to the `cd-hit` program directory.

+* `muscleExecutable` [$PATH] specifies the full path to the `muscle` executable file.

-* 'minimumNovelRegionSize' sets the size in bp of the smallest region that will be kept by the Novel Region Finder; all regions found below this value will not be kept.
+* `minimumNovelRegionSize` [0] sets the size in bp of the smallest region that will be kept by the Novel Region Finder; all regions found below this value will not be kept.

-* 'novelRegionFinderMode'  sets the type of novel region analysis that will be performed. ‘no_duplicates’ finds the novel regions among one or more query strains with respect to the reference strains selected.
-This is currently the only option.

-* 'muscleExecutable' specifies the full path to the muscle executable file.

-* 'fragmentationSize' when running in mode `pan' determines the size of the fragments that the genomic sequences are segmented into.
+* `fragmentationSize` [0] when running in mode `pan` determines the size of the fragments that the genomic sequences are segmented into.
+When set to `0`, no fragmentation of the input is done, which can be useful if specifying input via the `queryFile` option.

-* 'percentIdentityCutoff' when running in mode `pan' sets the threshold of sequence identity for determining whether a fragment is part of the ‘core’ or ‘accessory’ genome.
+* `percentIdentityCutoff` [85] when running in mode `pan` sets the threshold of sequence identity for determining whether a fragment is part of the `core` or `accessory` genome.

-* 'coreGenomeThreshold' defines the number of the initial sequences that a segment must be found in to be considered part of the 'core' genome; multi-fasta files of a single sequence are treated as a single sequence.
+* `coreGenomeThreshold` [3] defines the number of input sequences that a segment must be found in to be considered part of the `core` genome; multi-fasta files of a single genome are treated as a single sequence.

-* 'runMode' can be either 'novel' or 'pan', for novel-region finding and pan-genome analyses respectively.

-* 'queryFile' is an input file of fasta-formatted sequences.
-If the mode is set to 'pan', this causes the sequences in queryFile to be used instead of generating a pan-genome.
-Thus, the distribution and SNPs of the input sequences will be determined for all genomes in the queryDirectory.

-* 'storeAlleles' if set to 1, will store the allele matching the query sequence for each of the genomes and output them to locus_alleles.txt
+* `storeAlleles` [0] if set to 1, will store the allele matching the query sequence for each of the genomes and output them to `locus_alleles.txt`.

-* 'allelesToKeep' if set, and if storeAlleles is selected, determines the number of alleles per genome to keep, if multiple exist.
-They will be output to the locus_alleles.txt file, and every allele after the first will be appended with a _a# tag, where # is the allele number (eg. _a2).
+* `allelesToKeep` [1] if set, and if `storeAlleles` is set, determines the number of alleles per genome to keep, if multiple exist.
+They will be output to the `locus_alleles.txt` file, and every allele after the first will be appended with a `_a#` tag, where `#` is the allele number (eg. `_a2`).

-* 'nameOrId' defaults to id and determines whether the individual locus ID string of numbers is output, or the name based on the query sequence in the files binary_table.txt and snp_table.txt
+* `nameOrId` [`id`] determines whether the individual locus ID string of numbers is output, or the name based on the query sequence in the files `binary_table.txt` and `snp_table.txt`.

-* 'frameshift' defaults to 0, and includes frameshift only differences in SNP counts.
+* `frameshift` [0] includes frameshift only differences in SNP counts.
 Default behavior is to include only positions where there are also nucleotide differences.
 If gap-only differences are required, set this option to 1.

-* 'overwrite' defaults to 0, and determines whether or not the specified baseDirectory will be overwritten if it already exists.
+* `overwrite` [0] determines whether or not the specified `baseDirectory` will be overwritten if it already exists.
 This will cause all data in the existing directory to be lost.

-* 'maxNumberResultsInMemory' sets the number of pan-genome results to process before emptying the memory buffers and printing to file.
-The default is 500.
+* `maxNumberResultsInMemory` [500] sets the number of pan-genome results to process before emptying the memory buffers and printing to file.
 Set this number higher if you want to limit the number of I/O operations.
 If you run into memory issues, lower this number.

-* 'blastWordSize' sets the word size for the blastn portion of Panseq.
-The default value is 20, but for small values of 'fragmentationSize' or 'percentIdentityCutoff', hits may be missed unless this value is lowered.
-(The default value for the blastn program is 11; Panseq sets this to 20 as the default).
+* `blastWordSize` [20] sets the word size for the blastn portion of _**Panseq**_.
+For small values of `fragmentationSize` or `percentIdentityCutoff`, hits may be missed unless this value is lowered.
+(The default value for the `blastn` program is 11; _**Panseq**_ sets this to 20 as the default).

-* `cdhit` defaults to 0, and determines whether or not `cd-hit-est` is run on the generated pan-genome before screening the pan-genome fragments.
-Percent identity cutoff for cd-hit-est is taken from `percentIdentityCutoff`.
+* `cdhit` [0] determines whether or not `cd-hit-est` is run on the pan-genome before identifying the distribution of the pan-genome (and SNPs among core regions) among the input sequences.
+Percent identity cutoff for `cd-hit-est` is taken from `percentIdentityCutoff`.

 ## Format of multi-fasta files ##

-Panseq currently only accepts fasta or multi-fasta formatted files.
+_**Panseq**_ currently only accepts fasta or multi-fasta formatted files.
 More than one genome may be in a single file, but for all genomes consisting of more than one contig, a distinct identifier must be present in the fasta header of each contig belonging to the same genome.
 For example, you have just assembled a new genome and are eager to analyze it.
 Your file consists of a number of contigs, similar to:

 	>contig000001
 	ACTGTTT...